hdShang/arxiv-daily/docs/cs-RO/2025-10-23/papers/251020161v1-pathformer-a-transformer-with-3d-grid-constraints-for-digital-twin-r.md

 ---
 layout: default
-title: PathFormer: A Transformer with 3D Grid Constraints for Digital Twin Robot-Arm Trajectory Generation
+title: "PathFormer: A Transformer with 3D Grid Constraints for Digital Twin Robot-Arm Trajectory Generation"
 ---

 # PathFormer: A Transformer with 3D Grid Constraints for Digital Twin Robot-Arm Trajectory Generation